MyLooong/java-tool/README.md

 # java-tool

-this is a collection of java code tool
+This is a collection of Java code tools

-test push code to git hub